IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 The list of parent dataset field names for which the LDN Announce workflow step should send messages.
 See :doc:`/developers/workflows` for details.

-:BasicGlobusToken
+:GlobusBasicToken
 +++++++++++++++++

-BasicGlobusToken encodes credentials for Globus Integration - see :doc:`/developers/big-data-support` for details.
+GlobusBasicToken encodes credentials for Globus Integration - see :doc:`/developers/big-data-support` for details.

 :GlobusEndpoint
 +++++++++++++++